madebykind/madebykind-v3/content/work/algrano.md

 <div class="w-full grid grid-cols-12 gap-x-2.5 gap-y-6 lg:gap-6 xl:gap-8">
   <div class="prose col-span-full lg:col-span-8">

-  ## Creating user-friendly journeys for multiple users
+  ## User-journey creation

-  We designed user-friendly online journeys by understanding the needs of Algrano’s diverse user groups.
+  We designed user-friendly online journeys by delving into and understanding the needs of Algrano’s diverse user groups.
 By mapping out different user paths, we created smooth and intuitive experiences, optimising navigation and simplifying processes to enhance user engagement and enable them to meet their desired goals online.
   </div>
 </div>